MiRitter87/trading-cockpit-backend/README.md

 - Scans

 ### Price Alerts
-A price alert notifies you if the price of an instrument reaches a certain threshold.
+A price alert notifies the user if the price of an instrument reaches a certain threshold.
 There are two types of alerts.
 One alert informs you if a price is equal or higher than your defined price.
 The other type informs you if the price is equal of lower your defined price.
 The backend queries stock quotes cyclically to check if the defined threshold has been triggered.
+If requested, an E-Mail is sent to a recipient when an alert has been triggered.

 ### Instruments
 Instruments are tradable assets that come in different forms like stocks or ETFs.
-Currently instruments of type 'stock', 'etf', 'sector' and 'industry group' can be managed.
+Currently instruments of type 'stock', 'etf', 'sector','industry group' and 'ratio' can be managed.

 ### Lists
 Lists allow you to organize sets of instruments.
 The list feature allows you for example to reproduce ETFs or stock indexes.
 Lists are used by the scan functionality to scan and screen all instruments of multiple lists.